flutter/website/src/platform-integration/ios/platform-views.md

-When implementing the `build()` method in Dart, you can use [`defaultTargetPlatform`][] to detect the platform, and decide what widget to use:
+When implementing the `build()` method in Dart, you can use [`defaultTargetPlatform`][] to detect the platform, and decide which widget to use:

 <?code-excerpt "lib/platform_views/native_view_example_3.dart (TogetherWidget)"?>
 ```dart